-He is currently working on a new jazz-pop style solo guitar album to be released this fall.
+He is currently working on a new jazz-pop style solo guitar album to be released later this year.

 Joe's first album, ‘Joseph de Dominicis Songs: Volume 1' with vocals and piano by Gloria Cooper, was written in the American Songbook tradition.

 Joe was attracted to music at an early age.
 At six years old, he began studying piano but shortly after switched over to the guitar.
 His first teacher was his uncle, a professional-level jazz guitarist, who introduced him to the music of Django Reinhardt, Charlie Christian, and Charlie Parker.

 At 19, he began private instruction with jazz guitarist Carl Thompson.
 Inspired by Joe Pass, he began performing solo guitar concerts of original music on acoustic 7-string guitar.

 Joe has a Bachelor of Arts Degree in General Music from the Central Connecticut State University and he earned a Master of Arts Degree in Music Composition from the City University of New York at Hunter College in 1995, studying under Edward Knight and Pulitzer Prize-winning composer Melinda Wagner.